-Food allergy & Food Sensitivity testing in Edmonton and area
+Food Allergy & Sensitivity testing in Edmonton and area

-TruMed Clinic offers Edmonton both Sensitivity & Allergy Testing.
+TruMed offers Edmonton both Sensitivity & Allergy Testing

 Visit our Food Sensitivity Section

-We proudly offer Edmonton comprehensive food allergy testing with full clinical support
+We proudly offer Edmonton comprehensive testing with clinical support

-You have the option of booking an entire hour with one of our Naturopaths at TruMed combining Food Allergy or Sensitivity testing with a full 1 hour consultation to address non-allergy related concerns.
+You have the option of booking an entire hour combining testing with a full 1 hour consultation to address non-allergy related concerns.

-This would allow appropriate time for testing other areas such as hormonal and thyroid function, and for naturopathic clinical recommendations for conditions not related to food allergies.
+This would allow appropriate time for testing other areas such as hormonal and thyroid function, and for Naturopathic recommendations for conditions not related to foods.

 Food Allergy FAQ

-What's the difference between Food Allergy Testing and Food sensitivity testing?
+What's the difference between Allergy and Sensitivity testing?